paumainini/exploratory-analysis-of-property-sales-dataset/README.md

 ## Results

 The cleaning process resulted in a significantly more usable dataset with a substantial reduction in missing values, making it ready for further analysis and modeling.
+Data set final:
+- 0 campos nulos
+- 75817 filas  (-37.5%)
+- 8 columnas (-14 campos)

+## Final Dataset

+   -0 null fields
+   -75,817 rows (-37.5%)
+   -8 columns (-14 fields

 ## Repository Structure